Modal Abstractions for Virtualizing Memory Addresses: Background

-Most OS kernels have a component called a \emph{Virtual Memory Manager} (VMM)\footnote{Not to be confused with Virtual Machine Monitor.
-In this paper we focus on non-hypervisor scenarios, but hardware virtualization extensions for both x86-64 and ARM make use of an additional set of page tables translating what a \emph{guest} considers to be its (virtualized) physical memory to actual physical memory.
-Our contributions should offer value in this scenario as well.} which is responsible for setting up page table mappings and for taking action when a page fault occurs.
-Often, a page fault indicates a bug in a program --- for example, a null pointer dereference crashes a program not because the hardware designates it an error, but because most OSes refuse to map the first 4K worth of virtual addresses, so dereferencing \texttt{NULL} results in a page fault.
-In such cases, the OS will terminate the program.

-In other cases the OS uses page faults to implement specialized functionality and optimizations.
-A key example of this is (confusingly) called \emph{paging}: saving room in physical RAM and avoiding unnecessary IO by waiting until memory addresses for code are accessed before copying them to RAM (in particular, saving process startup time); or copying memory that has not recently been accessed to disk (i.e., in a \emph{swap} file or partition) and marking those page table entries invalid so a future page fault will give the OS the chance to copy the relevant data back into memory when the program tries to access it again.

-The key pieces of functionality a VMM must implement itself, or have available in another OS component (depending on design), are adding a new page mapping (whether the mapped page contains zeros, file data, or swap data), and removing an existing page mapping.
-While this initially sounds like relatively modest functionality whose implementation may be complicated by hardware subtleties, even these basic operations are actually quite intrictate.
-Most notably, updates to the page tables are performed as writes to memory --- which are themselves subject to address translation.
-In the case of changing the mappings for the currently-active set of page tables, the OS kernel is modifying the tables involved in its own access of the tables.
+The key pieces of VMM functionality are adding a new page mapping (whether the mapped page contains zeros, file data, or swap data), and removing an existing page mapping.
+While this initially sounds like relatively modest functionality whose implementation may be complicated by hardware subtleties, correctness of even these basic operations are actually quite intrictate.
+Notably, updates to the page tables are performed as writes to memory --- \emph{which are themselves subject to address translation}, and finding the correct page table to update requires converting between physical and virtual addresses.
+In the case of changing the mappings for the currently-active set of page tables, \emph{the OS kernel is modifying the tables involved in its own access of the tables}.